turingschool/front-end-curriculum/projects/memoize.md

 * [Code Wars](http://codewars.com)
 * [Exercism](https://exercism.io/)

 While the application you build doesn't have to be as complex as the examples above, know that you have the freedom to be ambitious and take your study tool in whatever direction you choose.
-Check out some successful student projects from the past like [CSS-Animate](https://css-animate.com) and [Rabbit Hole](https://jarushford.github.io/rabbit-hole/).
+Check out some successful student projects from the past like [CSS-Animate](https://css-animate.com), [Rabbit Hole](https://jarushford.github.io/rabbit-hole/), and [Terminal Commander](https://terminal-commander.herokuapp.com/).

 ### Potential Topic Ideas